google/fonts/cc-by-sa/knowledge/modules/readability/lessons/how_type_influences_readability/content.md

 ![INSERT_ALT](images/readability_04.svg)

 </figure>

-Illustration 4 (example idea): An example of an English language sentence syntax that is easy to read and the same words placed in a way that is difficult to read.

 Readers are surprisingly flexible in their ability to read text that is not spelled correctly and has poor syntax.
 It requires more effort, but if they are motivated, they can successfully read very inaccurate texts.
 For example, a reader can understand that this sentence with mistakes: “I yesterday red book.” means “I read the book yesterday.”